evefonwu/cdk-in-python-restapi/README.md

-# Deploy REST API with CDK in Python Tutorial
+# Deploy REST API with CDK in Python

 YouTube Video: [Deploy a REST API with CDK in Python]()